fyrfli/quotes-library/README.md

 Or at least create a timer loop to do the refreshing of the quotes automatically.

 --  18 May, 2022 - 10:42:14

+## Looping done.

+I managed to get the looping done with a iteration count of 25 and an interval of 8seconds.
+So now, when you go to the live page, it should iterate 25 times through a random selection of my favourite quotes.

+-- 28 May, 2022 - 09:28:53